Jiayi-Pan/Jiayi-Pan/README.md

 ### Hi there 👋

 Nice to meet you!
+I am a junior CS student at UMich/SJTU with a passion in AI research.
 For more about me, see you on [my homepage](https://jiayipan.me) :)

 ---